The Real Reason Executives Stop Reading Your Report

 | Action Plan | What should we do next? | Action items, required resources, key decisions to be made |

-The Core Principle That Improves Any Business Report PPT: Your Slide Title Is the Message
+The Core Principle That Improves Any Executive Report: Your Slide Title Is the Message

 Before (Topic-Style Title)